No news a week after Australian disappears in North Korea

 Some media reports said Sigley, a Pyongyang university student and tour guide, had been detained.
 Official media in North Korea haven’t mentioned an arrest.

 The North’s official Korean Central News Agency reported that a Swedish special envoy arrived in Pyongyang on Monday, and South Korean media have speculated the arrival is likely related to Sigley.
+KCNA said North Korean Foreign Minister Ri Yong Ho met with the Swedish delegation on Tuesday and exchanged views on bilateral ties and the political situation surrounding the Korean Peninsula.
+The agency provided no other details.

 Morrison was offered help to find Sigley by several world leaders who attended in the Group of 20 summit in Japan last week.

 Sigley’s family has referred media questions to Australia’s Department of Foreign Affairs and Trade.
-The department did not immediately respond on Tuesday to The Associated Press’s request for information.
+The department did not immediately respond on Tuesday to a request for information.

 Associated Press journalist Kim Tong-hyung in Seoul, South Korea, contributed to this report.